How to Build a House Extension

 How to design an extension for your house

 The team at PCL are highly experienced in building all types of extensions with SIP panels.
-Our previous extension projects include conservatories, annexes, washrooms, garage conversions and more.
-We can work with you from your own drawings or design the extension for you.

 Will I need planning permission to extend my existing house?